Nikronic/Nikronic/README.md

->If you don't have time, you can view the short CV here: https://nikronic.github.io/pdf/resume.pdf
+>* If you need **more** details, you can view the 2-page CV here: https://nikronic.github.io/pdf/resume.pdf
+>* If you need **comprehensive** info, you can view my personal website here: https://nikronic.github.io

 ### Hi there 👋
 I am Nikan Doosti Lakhani<br>